 Let’s see some powerful tips and techniques to find out the answer to the above questions.

-1. Track testimonials and case studies on competitor’s website
+11. Track testimonials and case studies on the competitor’s website

 To stay on top of who are the most valuable customers of your competitors and how they are winning or losing clients, you need to track and analyze their testimonial pages, case study pages, YouTube channel, and other pages where they feature quotes.

-Are competitors adding new case studies or customer testimonials on or off their web pages?
+Are competitors adding new case studies or customer testimonials on their web pages?

-Check these pages regularly as they are an important part of the competitive market research that show how effectively your competitor builds brand strength across your industry.
+Check these pages regularly as they are an important part of the competitive intelligence that shows how effectively your competitor builds brand strength across your industry.

 Your competitor’s customers can give you fresh and real information on their new proposals, discounts, promotions, or loyalty programs.